Mido8686/racer/README.md

 ## 📦 Requirements

-To run **Speedracer Emulator**, you will need a valid SGI Octane1 PROM file:
+To run **Racer Emulator**, you will need a valid SGI Octane1 PROM file:

 `ip30prom.rev4.9.bin`